 Are mineral oil-free cosmetics the best solution for you?

 It depends on the nature of your skin and what kind of results you want to achieve.
 All oils have their strengths and weaknesses.

-- If your skin seems overwhelmed by this, non-irritating neutral or mineral oils are a possible alternative.
+- If your skin is overwhelmed by this , low-irritant neutral or mineral oils are a possible alternative.

-🌱 By the way, it can take a few weeks for your skin to get used to natural cosmetics.
+🌱 By the way, it can take a few weeks for your skin to get used to natural cosmetics .
 During this time she can get angry.
-Skin renewal: How quickly does your skin get used to new care?
+The article Skin renewal tells you why and for how long : How quickly does your skin get used to new care?